 December to March is rainy season, reducing visibility in the north and northwest - Tulamben, Amed, Gili Selang, Pemuteran and Menjangan.
 From June to September dry monsoon winds bring rough seas and nutrient rich upwellings to Nusa Penida, Padang Bay and Amuk Bay.

-If you are going to Nusa Lembongan we recommend Scoot Cruise who will pick you up from your southern Bali hotel and drop you and your luggage off to your new place in Lembongan.
+If you are going to dive in Nusa Lembongan we recommend Scoot Cruise who will pick you up from your southern Bali hotel and drop you and your luggage off to your new place in Lembongan.
 It takes about 30 minutes.
 If your destination is Tulamben, it is a good 3 hour car journey from the airport.

 Great for: Large animals, small animals, drift dives, visibility, advanced divers and non-diving activities